flant/grafana-statusmap/README.md

 ### Prometheus

-To work with data from Prometheus you will need to setup discrete statuses of your objects.
+To work with data from Prometheus you will need to setup discrete statuses for your objects.
 Requirements to store these statuses in metrics are as follows:
 * metrics should have two values: `0` and `1`;
 * there should be a label with status' value.